RAMDhino/omongan-random-website/README.md

 # omongan-random-website
-This is my own website!
+This is my first dummy website!